GMLC-TDC/simHELICS/README.md

 HELICS, simHELICS and many associated repositories are distributed under the terms of the BSD-3 clause license.
 All new contributions must be made under this license.
 [LICENSE](LICENSE)

+SPDC-License-Identifier: BSD-3-Clause

+Portions of the code written by LLNL with release number LLNL-CODE-866414